marshmallow-code/marshmallow/docs/quickstart.rst

 .. seealso::

     You can register a custom error handler function for a schema by overriding the :func:`handle_error <Schema.handle_error>` method.
-See the :ref:`Extending Schemas <extending>` page for more info.
+See the :doc:`Extending Schemas <extending>` page for more info.

 .. seealso::